The Master (2012 film): Accolades

 The film won the Silver Lion for Best Director (Paul Thomas Anderson) and the Volpi Cup for Best Actor (given to both Joaquin Phoenix and Philip Seymour Hoffman) at the 69th Venice International Film Festival.
 However, the festival's jury originally intended to give the film the top Golden Lion prize for Best Film; the prize was removed and awarded to Pietà instead, owing to a new rule that prohibited the award of acting and directing honors to the same film that won the Golden Lion prize.
 A similar incident was rumored to have occurred at the festival in 2008, when Darren Aronofsky's The Wrestler was to be awarded both the Golden Lion and the Volpi Cup for Mickey Rourke's performance.
 The film received the former, with the latter being awarded to Silvio Orlando for his work in Giovanna's Father.
 When asked about the last-minute shake-up over the award, Anderson replied: "I'm thrilled with whatever they want to hand over.
 I heard some of the scuttlebutt recently, but I'm just thrilled with what they hand over.
 And that's all."
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 84th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).